ArthurGareginyan/my-syntax-highlighter/readme.txt

 * Maintenance: Processing of options has been improved.
 Explicit type definition technique is now used in variable declarations.
 * Enhancement: Processing of options has been improved.
 All data is now sanitized and validated before use.
 * Maintenance: The "inc/php/docs.php" file has been added.
+* Maintenance: The "_get_shortcode_table" function has been moved to the "inc/php/docs.php" file.
 * Maintenance: The "inc/php/items.php" file has been added.
 * Maintenance: The "_get_codemirror_mode_names" function has been moved to the "inc/php/items.php" file.
 * Maintenance: The "_get_codemirror_mode_pairs" function has been moved to the "inc/php/items.php" file.